As a leading fire protection company, Fire & Life Safety America is experienced in providing the following services to hospitals and health systems:

 - All noted deficiencies include references to the applicable NFPA code requirement, DNV Healthcare, The Joint Commission Life Safety Code and Environment of Care element

-- Each inspection report displays and juxtaposes the last 3 inspections to verify inventory consistency and provides evaluations based on pass or fail status
+- Each hospital inspection report displays and juxtaposes the last 3 inspections to verify inventory consistency and provides evaluations based on pass or fail status

 The healthcare industry has many regulating authorities that verify essential procedures and facility standards.
-Fire & Life Safety America has been providing life safety inspections on various life safety systems for healthcare facilities for over 10 years.
+Fire & Life Safety America has been providing life safety and fire protection inspections on various life safety systems for healthcare facilities for over 10 years.
 During this time, FLSA has created a proactive approach to meeting regulatory standards adopted by Federal, State, and local agencies including Fire Marshals, The Joint Commission, and DNV Healthcare.

-FLSA has partnered with Building Reports, using their technology with hand-held devices for our inspection technicians and a unique bar coding system to inventory all life safety devices within the healthcare facility, which we have named LifeGuard™.
-Our technicians capture crucial information including device type, device location, status of inspection, NFPA standard and complete inventory of all life safety devices within the facility.
+FLSA has partnered with Building Reports, using their technology with hand-held devices for our inspection technicians and a unique barcoding system to inventory all life safety devices within the healthcare facility, which we have named LifeGuard™ Reports.
+Our fire and life technicians capture crucial information including device type, device location, status of inspection, NFPA standard and complete inventory of all life safety devices within the facility.
 In addition, Building Reports technology systematically displays the Life Safety and Environment of Care Standards coinciding with the NFPA codes, tracking the inventory against the last 4 inspections to verify device counts remain accurate during every inspection.

 Chesapeake Regional Medical Center(CRMC), part of Chesapeake Regional Healthcare, serves the Hampton Roads Community by providing excellent patient care.
 CRMC has 310 private beds arranged in special nursing units and over 600 physicians on staff that provide the best possible care to their patients.